 Have you ever celebrated Easter / the Vernal (Spring) Equinox with a gigantic bonfire on the beach?

 I certainly hadn’t, until I visited Blankenese for the first time over the Easter weekend in 2014.
-This year we went back to Hamburg to celebrate Easter with family, driving up from Frankfurt on Thursday (6 hours on the road!) with the Osterfeuer celebration on Saturday night and an Easter-egg hunt for my nephews on Easter Sunday.
+This year we went back to Hamburg to celebrate Easter with family, driving up from Frankfurt on Thursday (6 hours on the road!) with the Osterfeuer celebration on Saturday night and an Easter-egg hunt for the nephews on Easter Sunday.
 Blankenese is about 30 minutes outside of Hamburg city centre – it’s part of the Hamburg-Altona district – and it’s famous for its beautiful historic houses perched on the hills overlooking the Elbe River.
 Altona was once governed by the Danish monarchy, and you can see a lot of Danish influence in the architecture of the houses.
-It’s one of my favourite places in Germany!
+It’s one of my favourite places in Germany.

 We had a surprisingly beautiful day on the Saturday, with unusually bright blue skies and sunshine!
 We were lucky to arrive in Blankenese early to witness the preparations, which had started early in the morning.
 As per tradition, there are four bonfires set up along Blankenese beach, representing the historic four feuding families of the village.
 The goal is to have the biggest and brightest bonfire, and the young men are tasked with collecting scrap lumber and dead Christmas trees and dragging them from Blankenese homes down the hills to the beach.
 Then, the bonfire building begins!